narimiran/narimiran.github.io/_posts/2023-01-17-advent-of-clojure.md

 But starting a Clojure project?

 Lately I've been increasingly using VSCode editor (instead of my usual Neovim), so I searched for some Clojure extension and found and installed [Calva](https://calva.io).
-Calva has been a great experience, and I can recommend learning some if its [Top 10 Commands](https://calva.io/commands-top10/), which I frequently use while developing.
+Calva has been a great experience, and I can recommend learning some of its [Top 10 Commands](https://calva.io/commands-top10/), which I frequently use while developing.

 At the time, I didn't know about the existence of [Leiningen](https://leiningen.org), so I had some problems with connecting my project to the REPL.
 This was solved thanks to the help from [Discljord community](https://discord.gg/discljord) on Discord, who explained to me that I need to have at least a basic `deps.edn` file containing the following: